TheGib123/Ubiquiti_Stock_Script/README.md

 3. Save the file and close

-4. Run ubiquiti.py

 # Set ubiquiti.py varibles
-at the top of the script you will see 4 varibles
+at the top of the script you will see 4 variables

+    I recommend setting up a burner Gmail account for this step

     fromEmail
-        - put your gmail email address in this string.
+        - put your Gmail email address in this string.
 The script will log into this account.

     password
-        - put your gmail password in this string.
+        - put your Gmail password in this string.
 Make sure it is an app password set up for mail.
             - go to manage your google account
             - Security
             - signing in to google